 Like hotel cards, airline cards’ rates of return depend largely on the terms of the rewards program and the cardholder’s spending habits.
 Most airlines organize their redemption tables geographically, with redemption requirements dependent on either a flight’s origin and destination regions (for instance, continental North America to continental Europe) or distance in miles (for instance, 3,000 to 3,999 miles).
 Final per-mile redemption values, therefore, depend on the characteristics of the award flight, not the cash value of the corresponding airfare.

 Some discount airlines forgo this more complicated framing and assign fixed or nearly fixed values to their loyalty currency.
 Southwest and JetBlue both take this approach.
 Fans of simple loyalty programs would do well to consider the no-annual-fee JetBlue Card or the reasonably priced Southwest Rapid Rewards® Plus Credit Card.

 Annual fees are common in the airline rewards card realm, with exceptions for entry-level cards such as the JetBlue Card.
 The typical airline card’s annual fee comes in at just under $100, but some high-end cards, such as the Delta Reserve® Credit Card from American Express and the United Club Infinite Card, charge annual fees north of $500.
-These high-end cards’ formidable benefits packages, which invariably include complimentary airport lounge access, easily offset these levies.
+These high-end cards’ formidable benefits packages, which invariably include complimentary airport lounge access (enrollment required), easily offset these levies.